m-tmatma/CopyWithLineNumbers/README.md

 * This is a plugin for Visaul Studio which copies with line numbers to the clipboard.
 * The solution and project file are for Visual Studio 2017 Community.
-* But it works on Visual Studio 2015 and 2017.
+* It works on Visual Studio 2015 and 2017.
 * I tested only community edition, so if it doen't work on Professinal and Enterprise, let me know or send a pull request.

 ## Example